 Emerging markets used to be a somewhat obscure niche of the international investing world.
 These rapidly developing countries play an increasingly important role in the global economic system.
 In fact, more than half of global economic growth is now driven by emerging markets.

-The BRIC (Brazil, Russia, India, China) nations alone account for roughly 40% of production globally.
+The BRIC (Brazil, Russia, India, China) nations alone account for roughly 30% of production globally.
 For investors, these countries have offered some spectacular returns over time.
-Other emerging markets are Mexico, Indonesia, South Korea, Turkey, Colombia, Indonesia, Vietnam, Egypt, Turkey, and South Africa.
+Other emerging markets are Mexico, South Korea, Colombia, Indonesia, Egypt, Turkey, and South Africa.

 Brazil has been a significant driver of growth in Latin America as the largest economy.
 The country is involved in recovering from the worst recession in its history.
-This recovery has resulted in a 1% increase in GDP growth, and reduced the inflation rate to 2.9%.
+This recovery has resulted in a 1.1% increase in GDP growth.
+The inflation rate has been reduced to 2.13%.

 Investors interested in betting on a rebound in Brazil have a wide range of options, ranging from exchange-traded funds to several large companies like oil producer Petrobras, which has a New York Stock Exchange-listed ADR.